Court upholds death sentence for man who killed girlfriend

 A message was left with Froman’s attorney seeking comment.

-Also this week, the Supreme Court set a 2025 execution date for a man on death row since 1998 for raping and killing his grandmother.
-Veader Prince, a year earlier in Farmington Township in Trumbull County in northeastern Ohio.
+Also this week, the Supreme Court set a 2025 execution date for a man on death row since 1998 for raping and killing his grandmother, Veader Prince, a year earlier in Farmington Township in Trumbull County in northeastern Ohio.

-The court’s decision came at the request of Trumbull County Prosecutor Dennis Watkins, who said Carter had exhausted his appeals and the long delay has meant “justice denied to the survivors of Veader Prince.”
+The court’s decision came at the request of Trumbull County Prosecutor Dennis Watkins, who said inmate Sean Carter had exhausted his appeals and the long delay has meant “justice denied to the survivors of Veader Prince.”

 The court set a Jan.
 22, 2025, execution date.
 The state public defender criticized the decision, saying Carter, 41, is severely mentally ill and can’t be executed under previous U.S. Supreme Court ruling.